andrevdm/SimpleHaskellStackVM/README.md

 ##### Branching (Beq, Bne, Blr, Blte, Bgt, Bgte)

 Branching is a conditional jump.
-The top two values are popped off the stack compared and based on the type of conditional branch operator.
+The top two values are popped off the stack compared based on the type of conditional operator.

 In the following example the values 1 and to are pushed. ***Bgt*** is executed and if 2 is greater than 1 then the CPU jumps to location 7.
 If no then it continues executing at the location after the branch (6)